minuscorp/ModuleInterface/README.md

 version    Display the current version of ModuleInterface
 ```

-Typing `moduleinterfacep` help <command> we get a list of all options for that command:
+Typing `moduleinterface help <command>` we get a list of all options for that command:

 ```
 Generates the Swift Module Interface.